HartmannLab/MuVIcell/README.md

 For an example of the workflow applied to real data, see the original MOFACell analysis:
 [MIBI Analysis Hamburg CRC TMA 2024](https://github.com/HartmannLab/MIBI-Analysis_Hamburg_CRC_TMA_2024/blob/main/notebooks/multicellular/MOFACell.ipynb)

+### Starting from cell-level measurements
+The examplke notebook starts from a `muon` object (multiview `anndata`).
+If you start your analysis from cell-level measurements in a tabular format, you will need to aggregate (e.g. pseudobulk) data per cell type.
+An example can be found here: https://github.com/HartmannLab/MIBI-Analysis_Hamburg_CRC_TMA_2024/blob/main/notebooks/multicellular/PrepareMuData.ipynb

 ## API Reference

 ### Core Analysis Functions